-Below this review, there are details on joining the BF Sports Analysis Book Club.
+Below this review of Basketball on Paper, there are details on joining the BF Sports Analysis Book Club.

 “Too many scientists dismiss the decisions of non-scientists (an accurate description of many coaches) as arbitrary or subjective.
 But a lot of non scientists are making decisions based on thorough but subjective contemplation of things they see.
 Sometimes they do because there is no good scientific way to put all the factors together, which is when some scientists ignore some as irrelevant, just as some coaches ignore statistics as irrelevant.
 Some coaches, like some scientists are not very good.”

 That paragraph took me 3 or 4 times reading to understand it, but it rung a lot of bells in my head once it clicked.
 I resonated as both the scientist and non-scientist.
 It reminds me of the things I used to dismiss and the things I have brought forward that have been dismissed.
 It also reminded me to be open to learning from different sources (scientists/non scientists).

 Dean Oliver’s Basketball on Paper is an early look at statistics in basketball particularly looking at the 90s and early 2000s.
 It uses statistics to try rate players and teams and understand their fluctuations, impacts and the deeper why through that.

 The book is aimed at primarily as basketball fanatics I would say, although it has applications in coaching and data analysis.

 I have always seen Basketball as the elite level of sports analysis in invasion sports.
 Due to 82 games in a regular season with a 5 a side team, there is so much data and information to take from it as a sport.